Asbuga/Ukrainian-NPPs/README.md

 analyze environmental indicators across several stations and visualize quarterly
 changes over time.

+### Goal

-The goal is to better understand trends in emission levels and present the data
+better understand trends in emission levels and present the data in an
-in an accessible, interactive format.
-All data is retrieved from publicly
-available government sources.
+accessible, interactive format.
+All data is retrieved from publicly available government sources.

-### 👨‍💻 My Role

-This project was created as a part of my learning path and personal interest in
-open data and energy infrastructure in Ukraine.
-My main responsibilities and skills demonstrated here include:

-- 🔧 Backend Development: Data parsing, cleaning, transformation using Python
-& Pandas
-- 🔌 API Design (in progress): RESTful endpoints for accessing processed data
-- 📊 Data Analysis: Exploratory data analysis of NPP metrics, preparing it for
-visualization
-- 🧱 Project Structure: Organizing code for clarity, scalability, and future
-API integration

 ### 💡 Why This Project Matters